manloloy/ECE205Course/Files/FinalProject&PresentationRubrics.md

-# Final Project Rubrics Module
+# Final Project and Presentation Rubrics

-## Overview

-This module presents **two separate rubrics** for the final assessment of your work:

 1. **Final Project Rubric** (150 points - Weighted at 40% of your Final Grade)
 2. **Final Project Presentation Rubric** (100 points - Weighted at 20% of your Final Grade)

-Both rubrics are required for course completion.
-Please read each carefully to ensure you fulfill all requirements.
+Both of them are shown below.

 ---

-## Final Project Rubric (100 points)
+## Final Project Rubric (150 points)

 The final project is a cumulative demonstration of the skills and concepts you have learned throughout the course.
 Your final submission must include the source code, a short written report, and written peer feedback for other students' presentations.